Plurivest and Dermavest Technology

 Comparison of the concentration (pg/cm2) of cytokine and growth factor (GF) content in Plurivest, and Dermavest, dehydrated Amnion and Chorion

-Plurivest and Dermavest are comprised of tissue particulate pressed together into a pad.
-This configuration results in a more porous, open structure than a contiguous membrane scaffold.
+Plurivest and Dermavest are comprised of tissue particulate pressed together into a sheet.
+This configuration results in a more porous, open structure.
 This increase in porosity logically allows for easier cell infiltration and thus attachment.
 Additionally, the larger surface area resulting from a particulate pad allows for increased contact with wound bed fluids and so, presumably, an increased rate of enzymatic digestion of graft tissue and a more efficient transport of cell stimulatory cytokines/cytokine/GFs to the wound bed.

 A 4-week percent area reduction (PAR) for diabetic ulcers of 50% and a 4-week PAR of 40% for venous ulcers have both been shown to be favorably predictive of 12 week and 24 week wound healing (1,2).

 When combining data from two case study posters presented at the Society of Advanced Wound Healing conferences in the Spring of 2015 and 2016, Plurivest/Dermavest evidenced the following:

 80% (8 out of 10) of diabetic ulcers cases on which Plurivest/Dermavest were used had a 4-week PAR greater than 50%.
 When compared to historical standard of care (1,4), this translates to at least a 96% probability that when Plurivest/Dermavest is used on diabetic ulcers, more cases will have a greater than 50% reduction in wound size over 4 weeks than standard of care.